 The permission of the Dean of Students may be required for you to receive academic credit for a particular class or to be granted an exception to an applicable academic rule.
-In such cases, you must complete an Academic Rules Petition (available in the Registrar’s Office) and secure the signature of the Dean of Students.
+In such cases, you must complete an Academic Rules Petition (also available in the Registrar’s Office, or as a docusign) and secure the signature of the Dean of Students.
 The Academic Rules Petition covers the following circumstances:

 Students may not enroll for fewer than 10 units or more than 16 without obtaining prior permission of the Dean of Students.
 A standard courseload consists of 10-16 units.
 (To complete the 85 units required for a JD degree, students must average 13-14 units per semester during their second and third years).
 An acceptable overload consists of 17 units and requires an explanation of the reasons for your request.
 Students cannot enroll in more than 17 units per semester.
 See Academic Rules, Rule 2.1 and Rule 2.2.

 In order to graduate, students must complete six semesters of 10 units or more.
 Students who are in their last semester and require fewer than 10 units to complete their degree may be allowed to enroll in a minimum of 9 units with the Dean of Students’ approval.
 In all other cases, the 10-unit minimum applies.
-See Rules 2.1 and 2.2.
+See Academic Rules, Rule 2.1 and Rule 2.2.

 The Law School does not allow you to receive credit for courses that have overlapping class times.
 Please note that even if Cal Central allows you to enroll in classes with overlapping class times, you will not receive credit for both courses.
 See Academic Rules, Rule 7.

 Obtaining Credit for a Non-Law Course on the UC Campus